priyanshu2119/Abhi/README.md

     ```sh
     npm run dev
     ```
     This will start the application in development mode.
-Open [http://localhost:5173](http://localhost:5173) (or the port shown in your terminal) to view it in the browser.
+Open http://localhost:5173 to view it in the browser.

 *   **Build for production:**
     ```sh